Pasang Yangjee Sherpa

-My topical and regional research areas include climate change, international development, indigenous peoples, Sherpas and South Asia.
-My ethnographic interest among Sherpas in the Mt.
+My topical and regional research areas include climate change, international development, indigenous peoples, the Sherpas and South Asia.
+My ethnographic interest in the Sherpas of the Mt.
 Everest region of Nepal lies in exploring and examining contemporary challenges this people face including cultural revitalization, tourism, development, modernization, transnationalism, conservation and increasingly climate change.

 - 2014 Climate Change and Sherpas: Collaborative Problem Solving in Mt.
 Everest Region of Nepal.
 (January-December, 2014)

 - 2013/14 Cultivating Mutually Beneficial Collaborations to Understand Climate Change Impacts between Academic Scholars and Sherpas of Everest Region, (December 2013-January 2014)